Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: The Orion Bar PDR

 \subsection{Geometry}

-A common explanation for the existence of the Bar is the ``Blister model'': The Orion Nebula embeds a cluster of bright and young stars which ionise their surrounding medium creating an H{\sc ii}-region inside the molecular cloud.
-At the side of the nebulae facing earth this ``H{\sc ii}-bubble'' has broken out of the cloud, enabling observations of the cavity and of the Orion Bar PDR which forms one of the edges of the cavity, illuminated by the strong FUV radiation from the young star cluster (see for example \citealt{Wen_1995} and references therein).
+A common explanation for the existence of the {\changed b}ar is the ``Blister model'': {\changed t}he Orion Nebula embeds a cluster of bright and young stars which ionise their surrounding medium creating an H{\sc ii}-region inside the molecular cloud.
+At the side of the nebula facing earth this ``H{\sc ii}-bubble'' has broken out of the cloud, enabling observations of the cavity and of the Orion Bar PDR which forms one of the edges of the cavity, illuminated by the strong FUV radiation from the young star cluster (see for example \citealt{Wen_1995} and references therein).